Trajectory control of a suspended load with non-stopping flying carriers: Validation

 We validate the proposed framework through numerical simulations of a four-carrier system transporting a rigid load along a dynamic trajectory.
 The simulations account for full payload and cable dynamics, including non-idealities such as cable elasticity.
-Each cable is modeled as a massless spring-damper system.
-Each carrier is modeled as a single integrator, controlled in velocity via a PID controller.
+Each cable is modeled as a massless spring-damper system, while each carrier is a double integrator controlled via a PID controller.
 System parameters and controller gains are summarized in Table~\ref{tab:sim_params_gains}.

 The load desired trajectory, represented in Figure~\ref{fig:load_traj}, consists of a static initial position, a linear displacement to a target location, and a final static phase.
 This trajectory highlights situations where carrier velocity may drop to zero if non-optimized internal-force trajectories are used.